Did Your Employer Deny Your Workers’ Compensation Benefits?

-For more than 20 years, Robbins, Strunk & Cramer has successfully achieved their clients’ workers’ comp goals.
-We provide compassionate and effective guidance through the entire legal process and help San Martin, Morgan Hill, Hollister and Gilroy, CA employees prevail against employer defenses and challenges to claims.
+At Robbins, Strunk & Cramer, our attorneys bring over 50 years of combined legal experience representing employees so that they can get the compensation they deserve.
+Contact us for exceptional legal representation and outstanding personal support through the entire claims appeal process.
+For more than 20 years, Robbins, Strunk & Cramer has successfully worked with people who have experienced workers’ comp denials.
+We provide compassionate and effective guidance through the entire legal process and help San Martin, Morgan Hill, Hollister and Gilroy, CA and the surrounding city employees prevail against employer defenses and challenges to claims.

 Through the course of the appeals process, your attorney works to disprove the reasons the insurance company denied your claim.
 The most common causes cited for rejecting claims include:

-- The injury did not happen at work
+- The injury did not happen at work.

 The doctor determines your condition has become permanent and stationary (P & S) and sends a report to the claims administrator and the DWC’s Disability Evaluation Unit (DEU).
-You are assigned a Permanent Disability Rating, which determines the amount of benefits you receive going forward.
-If you disagree with the doctor’s finding, you can request an evaluation by a qualified medical examiner.
-Or, if you have an attorney, the examining doctor can be one agreed upon by you and the claims administrator.
+You then receive a Permanent Disability Rating, which determines the amount of benefits you receive going forward.
+If you disagree with the doctor’s findings, then you can request an evaluation by a qualified medical examiner.
+Otherwise, if you have an attorney, then the examining doctor can be one agreed upon by you and the claims administrator.
 The DEU makes the final determination on extending your benefits.
-There are strict time limits for taking all the actions related to the extension of your benefits.
-At every step of the process, the dedicated workers’ compensation attorneys at Robbins, Strunk & Cramer work to protect your rights.
+However, there are strict time limits for taking all the actions related to the extension of your benefits, so it is important you begin the process as soon as possible.